Unexplained deaths in infancy, England and Wales: 2022

 Nôl i'r tabl cynnwys

-4. Mother’s characteristics
+4. Parent characteristics

-In 2021, the unexplained infant mortality rate was highest for mothers aged under 20 years, at 0.95 deaths per 1,000 live births (Figure 5).
-It was lowest for mothers aged 35 to 39 years (0.14 deaths per 1,000 live births) and aged 40 years and over (0.16 deaths per 1,000 live births).
+The unexplained infant mortality rate continued to be higher among younger maternal ages in 2022.
+It was highest among infants of mothers aged under 20 years, at 0.81 deaths per 1,000 live births.
+It was lowest for mothers aged 35 to 39 years, at 0.16 deaths per 1,000 live births (Figure 7).

-Conversely, for unexplained infant deaths, the mortality rate for babies of mothers born in the UK was more than double the rate for babies of mothers born outside of the UK in 2021, at 0.31 deaths per 1,000 live births compared with 0.14 deaths per 1,000 live births.
-For further details, see Table 7 of our accompanying dataset.
+Conversely, the unexplained infant mortality rate for infants of mothers born in the UK (0.34 deaths per 1,000 live births) was more than double the rate for infants of mothers born outside the UK (0.15 deaths per 1,000 live births) in 2022.

 Nôl i'r tabl cynnwys

-5. Unexplained infant mortality data
+5. Data on unexplained infant mortality

 Main tables: Unexplained deaths in infancy, England and Wales

-Dataset | Released 29 November 2023
+Dataset | Released 29 November 2024

 Annual data on sudden infant deaths in England and Wales and deaths for which the cause remained unascertained after a full investigation.